Elite240/Hadoop-Automated-Single-node/README.md

 # HAC-a-1.0
-Hadoop automatic configuration (single-node) script
+Hadoop Interactive Automated Installation & Confiuration (single-node) script

 Note: some of the commands will only run as "root" so its recommended to run the script as "root" user